LucasMull/dbgen/README.md

 ## COMPILE AND EXECUTION

-type 'make' to create the 'run' executable, 'make clean' before recompiling, and 'make debug' if you wish to debug with gdb.
+type 'make' to create the 'run' executable, 'make clean' before recompiling, and 'make debug' to debug with gdb.

 database will be stored in data.csv by default